ehjjjj/h8/README.md

 2. `pe10.h`
 3. `main.c`This file should have the main() function implemented.

-`NOTE:Please follow the printing format you find in the cases .txt files.` To test your code, we provide you with 6 different cases:<br>
+`NOTE:Please follow the printing format you find in the cases .txt files.`<br>
+To test your code, we provide you with 6 different cases:<br>

 The following command should create a boolean array of length 10, k=3, p=1.
 The output of this command is in case1.txt